moneybutton/yours-core/docs/general/faq.md

 - If noticed by chance, user is banned from Datt, Inc.'s node.
 - After initial launch, can add scanning system to look for copyrighted content, illegal content or immoral content.
+- Escrow for payments to ensure they're not going to the wrong person
+- Author puts their public key on linked page

 What about bullies and spammers?
 --------------------------------